Akihiko-Fuji/Akihiko-Fuji/README.md

 <br>

 🔧 Skills & Expertise<br>
 **Systems design and engineering:** Machinery and equipment installation, especially experienced in roll-to-roll equipment,  process design, and operation improvement.
-In business systems, he has experience in designing MES systems, warehouse management systems, etc.<br>
+In business systems, he has experience in designing MES systems to obtain work performance information, systems to print work instructions, systems to control work errors, and warehouse management systems.<br>
 **Building & Construction:** Involved in administrative coordination, legal compliance, and project management in architecture.<br>
 **Python:** Currently working with Python for creating tools and solutions, though I'm not a professional developer.<br>
 **Exploring Technologies:** I like to experiment with various technologies and learning new skills outside of coding.<br>